CTAG07/MultiHustle/README.md

 All credit for original mod idea and code goes to uGuardian

+CURRENT GOAL:

+- Overhauling the action buttons in an attempt to get online multiplayer work nicer

 Planned changes
 - [x] Make it not crash when pressing start
 - [x] Make pressing start do something